oliwiah/Map_Styling_With_Pictures/README.md

 For now, it shows pictures from a datebase I created and put markers on new points on a map.

-Soon, I will add a functionality that will show pictures from an outsource datebase on markers you will create as well as the address of the marker you created based on Google Maps API
+:soon: I will add a functionality that will show pictures from an outsource datebase on markers you will create as well as the address of the marker you created based on Google Maps API

 ## Comments